 (c) Rectifying the effect by repairing, rehabilitating or restoring the affected Marine Environment; and

-(d) Reducing or eliminating the impact over time through preservation and maintenance operations during the life of the mining activity.
+(d) Reducing or eliminating the impact over time through preservation and maintenance operations during the life of the mining activity;

+[(e) Offsetting, only as a last resort.].

 “Plan of Work” means a Plan of Work for Exploitation in the Area, defined collectively as all and any plans or other documents setting out the activities for the conduct of the Exploitation, which form part of, or is proposed to be part of, an exploitation contract.

 “Preservation” [handled by the IWG ENV]